-A horizontal marketplace is more of that “one-stop-shop” kind of feel you get with the big players.
-Vertical marketplaces, on the other hand, tend to focus on related items or a specific niche.
+A horizontal marketplace offers a “one-stop-shop” experience akin to what you find with major players in the industry.
+In contrast, vertical marketplaces tend to focus on related items or a specific niche.

 The Value of Niche Marketplaces

 Niche marketplaces thrive when there’s a strong community around a product.
-People come together because of shared interests in a specific industry, and then they begin to trust the brand to give them a competitive advantage they can’t find on more established marketplaces.
+People come together because of shared interests in a specific industry.
+Then, once they trust a brand, they give it a competitive advantage that they can’t find in more established marketplaces.

 Success from niche marketplaces will come when you know your audience well.
 You have to be a master of your target market, knowing what kind of things they want and helping them easily get it.

-One of the advantages offered by an online marketplace is its potential for revenue.
-There are a few different ways you can make money, though, depending on your scope.
+One of the advantages of an online marketplace is its potential for revenue.
+Depending on your scope, this type of platform offers several different ways to make money.

-There’s not really a single best way for a marketplace to generate revenue, so we’ll cover five of the most common below.
+There’s not really a single best way for a marketplace to generate revenue, so we’ll cover five of the most commonly used models below:

 This is the classic revenue model for marketplaces.
-The marketplace takes a percentage of every successful transaction from one of its vendors.
+Basically, the marketplace takes a percentage of every successful transaction from its vendors.
 Big brands like Amazon, Airbnb, Etsy, and eBay use this business model.

-These marketplaces charge customers and/or sellers a monthly subscription fee to join.
-This concept really only works when either party gets access to special or unique perks.
+The marketplace charges customers and/or sellers a monthly subscription fee to join.
+However, this concept only works when either party gets access to special or unique perks.
 For example, customers can pay you a recurring fee to enjoy special discounts or experiences.
 On the other hand, vendors can pay you regularly to sell products via your platform and gain access to your marketplace’s customer base.

 Ads or featured products can be a great way to bring in additional or sustaining income.
 Sellers pay to have their products listed among the first searches.
-For many online marketplaces, this serves as one among other revenue streams rather than the sole income source.
+For many online marketplaces, this serves as one of several revenue streams rather than the primary income source.

-All the products below are “sponsored,” which means the brands paid Amazon to show up higher on the listings.
+In the example below, all the products below are “sponsored.”
+This means that the brands paid Amazon to be featured higher on the listings.

 It’s not easy to convince sellers to join a new marketplace.
 There has to be something that draws them in.

-Most people in the industry recognise this as the marketplace’s chicken and egg problem.
-The marketplace business model really only works if and when you have attracted buyers and sellers.
+Most people in the industry recognize this as the marketplace’s chicken and egg problem.
+The marketplace business model really only works if and when you’ve already attracted buyers and sellers.
 But which one comes first?

-You can’t really acquire customers if you have no vendors, but vendors don’t want to join an online marketplace platform if they’re unsure about their ability to sell products on it.
+You can’t acquire customers if you have no vendors.
+However, vendors don’t want to join an online marketplace platform if they’re unsure about their ability to sell products on it.

-That doesn’t mean new online marketplaces can’t succeed, though.
-They just have to find other ways to incentivise vendors.
+Thankfully, this doesn’t mean that new online marketplaces can’t succeed.
+They just have to find other ways to incentivize vendors.

 Include Dedicated Seller Programs